 - b.
-Role of Alabama Power Company.
-The flood control regulation schedule that has been adopted is based on current reservoir level and inflows or forecasts of inflow.
-The APC has developed a computer model of the river system that utilizes rainfall and river gage stations located strategically throughout the basin.
-The APC is continually evaluating the results, and as experience is gained, improvements will be incorporated into the model. - c.
+Role of APC.
+The flood risk management regulation schedule that has been adopted is based on current reservoir level and inflows.
+APC has developed a computer model of the river system that utilizes rainfall and river gage stations located strategically throughout the basin.
+APC is continually evaluating the results, and as experience is gained, improvements will be incorporated into the model. - c.
 Role of Other Agencies.
 The NWS is responsible for preparing and publicly disseminating forecasts relating to precipitation, temperatures, and other meteorological elements related to weather and weather-related forecasting in the ACT Basin.
-For the Tallapoosa River Basin, forecasts are prepared by the SERFC located in Peachtree City, Georgia, and are issued through their office in Birmingham, Alabama.
+For the Tallapoosa River Basin, forecasts are prepared by the NWS's SERFC located in Peachtree City, Georgia, and are issued through their office in Birmingham, Alabama.
 The Water Management Section uses the NWS as a key source of information for weather forecasts.
 The meteorological forecasting provided by the NWS is considered critical to the Corps' water resources management mission.
-The 24- and 48-hour Quantitative Precipitation Forecasts (QPFs) are invaluable in providing guidance for basin release determinations.
-Using precipitation forecasts and subsequent runoff directly relates to project release decisions during normal operations.
+The 24- and 48-hour Quantitative Precipitation Forecasts (QPFs) are invaluable in providing guidance for basin release determinations during normal operations.
+Using precipitation forecasts and subsequent runoff directly relates to project release decisions.